Montessori Center School

 Compensation

-This is a salaried, exempt full-time position 40 hours per week, 10 months per year.
-Compensation for this position is competitive and commensurate with starting annualized salary for experienced applicants ranging from $68,000 to $80,000.
+This is an hourly, non-exempt full-time position 40 hours per week, 12 months per year.
+Compensation for this position is competitive and commensurate with starting hourly rate ranging from $26.78/hour to $34.00/hour.
 Full-time employees of MCS are eligible for comprehensive health and wellness benefits, 403b retirement plan matching and paid time off (PTO).

 To Express Interest